guilatrova/latrovacommits-articles/posts/2020/2020-12-30-leadership-learnings/post.en-us.md

 ### 🤯 9.
 Do a favor for your team and criticize them!
 > Work with people that enjoy criticism, if they don't make them used to it!

-I must say that Dale Carnegie got a point when he says to "do not ever criticize" someone.
-I got him.
-This is not true when you're building a team that **wishes to grow**.
-It's impossible to grow without pain.
+Dale Carnegie got a point when he says to "do not ever criticize" someone.
+I got him, but this is not true when **you're building a team that wishes to grow**.
+It's impossible to grow without pain in any area.
 Why it would be different in your profession?

-As soon as I started, I made the stupid mistake of never critizing directly a team member.
+As soon as I started leading, I made the stupid mistake of never critizing directly a team member which I regret today.

 It took me a while to understand that I was actually **stealing them the opportunity of growing at the same time I was hiding myself from conflicts**.

-I remember the first weeks of my job the thing that I most desired was feedback, constant and tough feedback.
-Not cheap praise, but a feedback that hurts you deeply but that you know it's true. **I prefer to hear a hard truth that will make me grow than to hear a pretty lie that will keep me comfortable**.
-If I deeply want that and if I wish to hear hard truths from my team, how can I pay it back?
-By lying to them?
+I remember in the first months of my job the thing I mostly desired was feedback: constant and **tough feedback** - not cheap praise.
+I'm passionate about these feedbacks that hurt you deeply but that you know it's true. **I prefer to hear a hard truth that will make me grow than to hear a pretty lie that will keep me comfortable**.

+If I deeply want to improve through honest feedback, why my team would want anything different?
+If they do it to me, how I will pay them back?
+By just saying nice things?

-No, if you have something to say, you don't have to be right, you just have to be honest.
+**NO!
+If you have something to say, SAY IT.
+You don't have to be right, you just have to be honest.**

 # In the end, did it pay off?